fennekki/ajattara/README.markdown

       Measure runtime of a command.
 Return statistical data.

     Options:
-      -s, --batch-size INTEGER  How many tests should be run per batch -b, --batches INTEGER     How many batches of tests to run --help                    Show this message and exit.
+      -s, --batch-size INTEGER        How many tests should be run per batch -b, --batches INTEGER           How many batches of tests to run --suppress-stdout / --no-suppress-stdout
+                                      Redirect stdout from subprocesses to a byte sink.
+      --help                          Show this message and exit.